 Rule 4: Do not use role=presentation or aria-hidden=true on a focusable element

-Rule four emphasizes the correct use of ARIA roles, particularly cautioning against applying role="presentation" or aria-hidden="true" to focusable elements.
+to focusable elements.
 These attributes can hide content or remove semantic information from assistive technologies, potentially leading to confusion or inaccessibility for users.

 This rule highlights the necessity of aligning visual presentation with accessibility semantics to ensure a coherent experience for all users, including those with varying degrees of vision.

-The role="presentation" attribute is used to remove the semantic meaning of an element without hiding it from the display.
+attribute is used to remove the semantic meaning of an element without hiding it from the display.
 It tells assistive technologies to ignore the element’s usual role and treat it as decorative or non-semantic.
 This can be useful in situations where an element’s role in the document structure is purely for visual formatting, such as layout tables in email templates.
-Applying role="presentation" ensures that the element does not interfere with the semantic understanding of the page content by assistive technology users.
+Applying role="presentation"

-However, it’s crucial to apply this attribute carefully, particularly with focusable elements.
-When a focusable element (like a link or button) is marked with role="presentation", it could lead to a situation where the element remains operable or focusable visually but is ignored by screen readers, creating a disconnect between what is visually presented and what is available to assistive technologies.
+, it could lead to a situation where the element remains operable or focusable visually but is ignored by screen readers, creating a disconnect between what is visually presented and what is available to assistive technologies.

-The aria-hidden="true" attribute effectively removes an element from the accessibility tree, making it invisible to assistive technologies.
+attribute effectively removes an element from the accessibility tree, making it invisible to assistive technologies.
 This is particularly useful for hiding elements that are not relevant or should not be interactable by users relying on screen readers or other assistive devices.
-For instance, decorative images or elements that are only meant to enhance the visual experience without providing additional content or functionality can be marked with aria-hidden="true" to prevent them from cluttering the screen reader’s output.
+For instance, decorative images or elements that are only meant to enhance the visual experience without providing additional content or functionality can be marked with aria-hidden="true"

-However, using aria-hidden="true" on focusable elements can cause significant accessibility issues.
-If an element is visually focusable or interactive but marked as aria-hidden="true", it becomes invisible to assistive technologies but remains in the tab order.
+, it becomes invisible to assistive technologies but remains in the tab order.
 This discrepancy can confuse users who rely on screen readers, as they might encounter interactive elements they cannot hear or understand, leading to a fragmented and disorienting experience.

-The application of both role="presentation" and aria-hidden="true" must be approached with an understanding of their impact on the accessibility of web content.
+must be approached with an understanding of their impact on the accessibility of web content.
 It’s essential to ensure that the visual presentation of elements aligns with what is conveyed through assistive technologies.
 Discrepancies between visual and programmatic accessibility can lead to confusion and hinder the ability of users with disabilities to interact with content effectively.

 For example, an element visually designed as a button but semantically presented as a link (or vice versa) can confuse users about its functionality and expected behavior.
 This highlights the importance of consistent and accurate use of ARIA roles and attributes, ensuring that all users, regardless of the technologies they use to access web content, have a coherent and seamless experience.